-New (announced Friday, May 31, 2019) pilot: The UC wide subscription to protocols.io -- an open access repository for research methods.
+The 2019-2022 pilot has been extended through May 31, 2024.
+The UC wide subscription to protocols.io -- an open access repository for research methods.
 It is free to read and share for public methods, with paid individual and group accounts for private collaboration.
 Institutional accounts grant unlimited Premium use for all staff and students, for use in teaching and research.

-CDL purchased an institutional subscription with end-of-year funds on behalf of all UC campuses for a three-year period starting June 1, 2019 to support open access and open science.
+As we seek to advance open access and open research on several fronts, the University of California continues to support ways to unlock the underlying methods and protocols used in lab experiments.
 Particularly for the protocols.io pilot, the aim is to remove barriers to adoption of protocols.io for private collaboration around method development and for use in classrooms.
 In the long term, this initiative should increase reproducibility and rigour of the research published by UC academics.